AdrianJunge/GripTrip/README.md

 ## Information
 ### Author names
-- Adrian Junge
+- Adrian Junge | XXXXXX
-- Liam van Doorn
+- Liam van Doorn | 100575986
-- Sam ???
+- Sam Parker | XXXXX

 ### Additional functionality to get evaluated
-- UI/UX design
+- **UI/UX design**
+There's a base main view containing the most frequent functionality of the application, such as handling, searching and seeing active trips.
+Other less frequently used functionality is shown in the navbar such as user info etc.

-- trip map
+- **trip map**
+The dashboard contains a leaflet map that gets populated for each authorised trip the user can view.
+The leaflet map contains icons that can be howevered to show the trips associated to it.

-- async update of trip user roles
+- **async update of trip user roles**
+Uses

 ### Testing
 The `init_db.py` file adds some predefined users and trips to the application.